lorenzos/MooColorPicker/README.md

 	var cp = new MooColorPicker(container, options);

+	container:
-	container: The <div> container (will be empty).
+		The <div> container (will be empty).

-	options (object, optional): Initial options for the class.
+	options (object, optional):
+		Initial options for the class.
+Options are:
 			colors: An array of strings, like ["#0123456", "#789ABC"].
 			defaultColor: Index of preselected color (default -1, none).
+			className: CSS class for single color <div> boxes (default 'moocolorcheckbox').
+			selectedClassName: CSS class for selected color <div> boxes (default 'moocolorcheckbox_selected').

 Events: